Disclosure

 How to spoof your MAC address on Android

-Here’s how to spoof your MAC address on Android:
+Here’s how to change your MAC address on Android:

 1. Go to GooglePlay and download ‘Android Terminal Emulator‘ app